 - Advertisement, such as promotional offers, advertisement material and newsletters (both hardcopy and digital) and

 - to refer to existing or former contractual relationships (referencing)

 4.3.2 You may at any time withdraw your consent.
 A withdrawal has the effect that we will not further process your data for the above mentioned purposes from that point in time onwards.
 Please send your withdrawal to our contact address below.

-We collect information from you in two ways.
-Directly from your input and automatically through the website and services offered by us.
+5.1 We collect data from you mainly in two ways: directly from you and automatically through the websites and services offered by us.

-The types of information we collect directly from you may include the following as well as any other information type that we expressly ask you to enter and submit:
+5.2 The types of data we collect directly from you may include the following as well as any other data type that we expressly ask you to enter and submit: